martagrenno/SC_exam_HiGGS_MachineLearning/README.md

 - Some moderate correlations are observed, for instance between **jet transverse momenta** (e.g. `jet_1_pt` and `jet_2_pt`), which is expected due to event kinematics.
 - The **b-tagging scores** appear largely uncorrelated with other kinematic variables, confirming their role as independent discriminants.
 - The correlation matrix is a valuable diagnostic tool for identifying **redundant features** that may not add significant information, and for ensuring that the model does not rely excessively on highly correlated variables.
-- While low correlations are desirable, some degree of correlation can encode **physically meaningful relationships** (e.g. conservation laws, jet multiplicity effects).

-This visualization provides an overview of the interdependence among features, helping to validate the feature set and to guide further **feature engineering** or **dimensionality reduction** strategies if required.

 ### The models